Tuesday, March 15, 2022

 Save the Date!

 Join our SURJ North County monthly meeting.
 EVERYONE welcome!
-Zoom invitations will be sent out at 5:00 pm on the day of the meeting.
-If you are not already a member, please sign up for our updates and receive our link.
+This meeting will again be a Zoom Meeting due to Covid19.
+The link will be sent out to all on our mailing list prior to the meeting.
+If you are not already a member, please sign up for our updates,

 Keep Up To Date - Sign Up for updates